 Is elderflower the same as elderberry?

 Elderberries are of course the berries forming when the elderflower blossom ends.
 They are dark red and appear towards the end of the summer.
-The optimal time to harvest elderberries is when they are very dark in colour almost black in appearance at first sight.
+The optimal time to harvest elderberries is when they are very dark in color almost black in appearance at first sight.
 When they are light or dark green these are raw and known to be toxic.
-Elderberries have many great health benefits such as strong anti-viral properties and they are packed with vitamin A and C.
+Elderberries have many great health benefits such as strong anti-viral properties and they are packed with vitamins A and C.

 How and when to get the elderflower?